zendesk/add_cc_app/README.md

 ### 3. Test the app

 Create a ticket from your Help Center / Web Portal with CCs and open the ticket in the new Zendesk.
-The CCs should have been added to thr ticket.
+The CCs should have been added to the ticket.

 ## Contribution:

 Pull requests are welcome.

+## Screenshot(s):

+See description section as to why no screenshot is available.